exponea/exponea-android-sdk/Documentation/tracking.md

 The customer may also revoke all tracking consent later, after the SDK is fully initialized and tracking is enabled.
 In this case, you can stop SDK integration and remove all locally stored data by using the `Exponea.stopIntegration()` method.

+> 👍 Preferred when avoiding anonymous events
+>
+> Use `stopIntegration()` instead of [`anonymize()`](#anonymize) on logout whenever your integration should not generate events against an anonymous customer profile.
+Unlike `anonymize()`, `stopIntegration()` does not create a new anonymous customer profile.
+This applies to any SDK configuration; the typical example is a `StreamConfig` integration with an [SDK auth token (JWT)](https://documentation.bloomreach.com/engagement/docs/android-sdk-authorization#sdk-auth-token-authorization) on a Data hub event stream configured with [signed-only permissions](https://documentation.bloomreach.com/data-hub/docs/set-up-event-stream-security-and-permissions#configure-permissions).

 > ❗️
 >
 > `stopIntegration()` can only be called when the SDK **is initialized and running**.
 If the SDK is not initialized, the call is ignored and an error is logged.
 To clear locally stored data when the SDK is not running, use [clearLocalCustomerData](#clear-local-customer-data) instead.